fauzanalghifary/gcp-masterclass/Section 05 Google Cloud Compute Engine/readme.md

 - Images are used to create VM instances.
 - Images contain a bootable operating system and application software needed to run your applications.
 - GCE uses the selected image to create a persistent boot disk for your VM instance.

+## Containers

+- Containers are a lightweight alternative to virtual machines.
+- Containers are a way to package and run an application and its dependencies in a loosely isolated environment.
+- Containers are similar to virtual machines, but they have relaxed isolation properties for increased efficiency and density.
+- Containers are managed by a container runtime, such as Docker.
+- GCE supports Docker containers.

+## Google Kubernetes Engine

+- Kubernetes Engine is a managed, production-ready environment for deploying containerized applications.